Healthy Downtown NFK

 The Virginia Zoo has partnered with the YMCA of South Hampton Roads in developing Zoo Tracks, a new walking program that encourages members and visitors to exercise and become a ‘Zoo Walker."
 YMCA staff configured six tracks throughout the Zoo that range from 900 to 2,540 steps (there are approximately 2,100 steps in one mile).

 Norfolk is evolving into a cycling destination for those looking for a casual afternoon ride, commuting to work or exercising.
 The city has a renewed focus on providing safe and enjoyable riding experiences for all.
-In 2015 Norfolk adopted a strategic plan for biking that provides a guide for creating biking corridors throughout the city.
+In 2015 Norfolk adopted a bicycle and pedestrian strategic plan that provides a guide for creating biking corridors throughout the city.
 The first phase of this plan was implemented along a 4-mile loop in Ghent and Park Place that makes for an easy and safe ride straight into Downtown.
-Once you are in Downtown, there are sharrows, ample bike parking and several maintenance stations, making Downtown one of the most bikeable areas in Hampton Roads.